rsanchez-dv/PersonalWebsite/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
 ## Release History
 Any updates will get posted on the [wiki](https://github.com/Zyxel-1/PersonalWebsite/wiki/Current-Updates) every now or then.
 What is listed down here is what has been deployed.
+* November 12, 2018
+  * Redid the homepage to a more modern appearance
+  * Fixed some typos in the information
+  * Broke Mobile compatibility on homepage
 * November 08, 2018
   * Added personal information on the homepage
   * Added project details on the projects section